 Mental Math.
 The previous lesson I encouraged folks to practice mental math, adding and subtracting.
 In this video I will suggest a couple of tricks that can make it easier to do calculations in your head.
 Remember, even though you get a calculator on the GRE, doing as much mental math as possible is an enormous time saver.
-Show Transcript
+Read full transcript

 People don't realize this, if you're reaching for the calculator on every single problem that's gonna take everything much longer on the math section and you're gonna run into time problems.
 Can be a time crunch at the end.
 Its much more efficient to use the calculator as little as possible and to rely on mental calculations as much as possible.

 In this video, I hope to encourage that you can add or subtract any two digit numbers in your head.
 Practice with this until you're confident with it will enormously strengthen your overall confidence with arithmetic.
 And again let me say, these, these tricks I'm gonna show, they may be unfamiliar, it's gonna take time to practice them and get comfortable with them.

 But once you get comfortable with them, you can really master this stuff, and it will enormously to your advantage.
 The first trick is simply to remember, of course, that every two digit number can be written as the sum of a multiple of ten and a single digit number.
 So for example, these numbers can be written this way.
 Multiples of ten plus single digit numbers.

 This is just ordinary place value, there's nothing particularly sophisticated here.
 Okay.
 How is this helpful?
 Suppose you have to add 47 plus 36.
 Well think about it this way, 47 of course is 40 plus 7, 36 is 30 plus 6.
 We can separate out, we can add separately the multiples of ten and the single digits.